 The Fund's Benchmark Index allocates a proportion of its total market value to securities classified as green bonds under the index methodology.
 The Benchmark Index defines green bonds as fixed income securities the proceeds of which are exclusively and formally applied to projects or activities that promote climate or other environmental sustainability purposes.
-In accordance with the Benchmark Index methodology, securities (whether or not labelled as green by the issuer) are independently evaluated by MSCI ESG Research under the following four criteria to determine whether they should be classified as green bonds: (i) stated use of proceeds; (ii) process for green project evaluation and selection; (iii) process for management of proceeds; and (iv) commitment to ongoing reporting of the environmental performance of the use of proceeds.
-To be considered a green bond for the purpose of the index methodology, all four criteria must be met for bonds issued after the publication of the Green Bond Principles (an agreement among market participants on a set of standards for the green credentials of labelled issuance), although bonds issued prior to that date that do not satisfy all four criteria may still qualify for inclusion in the Benchmark Index.
+In accordance with the Benchmark Index methodology, securities (whether or not labelled as green by the issuer) are independently evaluated by MSCI ESG Research under the following four criteria to determine whether they should be classified as green bonds: (i) stated use of proceeds; (ii) process for green project evaluation and selection; (iii) process for management of proceeds; and (iv) commitment to ongoing reporting of the purpose of the index methodology, all four criteria must be met for bonds issued after the publication of the Green Bond Principles (an agreement among market participants on a set of standards for the green credentials of labelled issuance), although bonds issued prior to that date that do not satisfy all four criteria may still qualify for inclusion in the Benchmark Index.